 While there are no templates for success, the city of Suzhou’s vision to both house high-value industries and provide a highly liveable environment for its residents is exemplary.
 Its city leaders developed and then meticulously followed the 1996-2010 Master Plan to achieve both traits in less than 20 years.

-Speaking at the Media Conference of the announcement of the 2014 Lee Kuan Yew World City Prize Laureate, Mr Xu Ming, Vice Mayor of Suzhou, explains the transformation.
+Speaking at the Media Conference of the announcement of the 2014 Lee Kuan Yew World City Prize Laureate, Mr Xu Ming, then-Vice Mayor of Suzhou, explains the transformation.
 “For centuries, Suzhou had an agricultural oriented industry.
 However, with the advent of economic reforms and the opening up of China, the city was transformed from a rural township to an export-orientated economy.
 This journey continues today, as the city strives to become a centre for high-value, service-orientated industries,” says Mr Xu.

 “Suzhou introduced numerous policies aimed at assisting and promoting local businesses.
 The city also formulated programmes designed to attract and support foreign investment, like special economic development zones that are located in the city’s suburbs.”